foxulee/learning/README.md

 # learning

 Tasks:
-- Add your daily practices as projects and add into DotNetSolution.
+- Add your daily practices as projects and add into DotNetLearning solution.